-The brand is also popular for its American made PID controller made by Roanoke, which regulates airflow and temperature.
-While the Pitts and Spitts brand makes several great grills and smokers, we’re covering their most popular mid-level wood pellet grill, the Maverick 1250.
+The brand is also popular for its American-made PID controller made by Roanoke, which regulates airflow and temperature.
+While the Pitts and Spitts brand make several great grills and smokers, we’re covering their most popular mid-level wood pellet grill, the Maverick 1250.
 To get a good visualization of the Maverick 1250, we recommend checking out the brand’s well-produced videos on YouTube here or the video linked below.

 What We Love About Pitts and Spitts Maverick Pellet Grills

 The Maverick 1250 features the same PID controller that the Pitts and Spitts brand has been praised for.
 This PID controller offers flexible and accurate temperature control and helps to cook your food to precise doneness with exceptional flavor.

 This mid-level model features a lid made from a shiny, durable 304 Marine-grade stainless steel and carbon steel cooking chamber.
 The brand also offers a Maverick version made of all stainless steel, which is significantly more expensive.

 The cooking area of the Maverick 1250 is made of a mixture of both seven and 10-gauge steel.
 This is thicker than some other premium pellet grills that use only 10.
 This might seem trivial, but the thicker gauge steel is better at retaining and evenly distributing heat.
 Coupling this with the brand’s PID controller, the Maverick 1250 should be great at maintaining steady heat throughout the cooking process.